We are closed Friday, March 14, due to high winds.

 Plant Identification

 Multiple plant identification books are available for use at local libraries, for purchase at bookstores, or for use in the BRIT Library.
 Try to find a book that uses an illustrated glossary to assist in defining terms you might encounter when using the dichotomous key to identify your collection.
-It is always helpful to use a book that includes line illustrations, if not images of plants.
+It is always helpful to use a book that includes line illustrations if not images of plants.
 Make sure the text you are using is both relevant and current to your geographic area.

 Depending on the part of the world in which you are collecting, there may be fewer texts to assist you in identification.
-If you can narrow down the identification of the plant, this may assist you in locating a botanist that can help you identify it.
+If you can narrow down the identification of the plant, this may assist you in locating a botanist who can help you identify it.
 For example, if you have identified your plant as a fern from the Peruvian Amazon, this will indicate you ought to find a botanist who has some knowledge of the ferns of South America.
 A survey of the literature may assist you in locating such an expert.
 Botanical experts often receive emailed photographs, and while they can sometimes identify the plant from images alone, the physical specimen is usually required for definitive identification.
 Common practice is to send the plant specimen as a gift to the herbarium with which the expert is associated, only after contact has been established with the expert.
 Local herbaria can be particularly useful in providing connections to local botanists who can also assist with identification.

 Note that plant identification requires that you have as much of the plant as possible, and in some occasions, this cannot be accomplished if you are dealing with a sterile specimen (that is, a specimen lacking either fruits or flowers).

-Identify my Plant!
+Identify my plant!

 The BRIT Herbarium and Horticulture Team will identify plant specimens as a public service, with no individual to receive more than 30 identifications in a single calendar year, nor more than 10 at any single visit.
 If you require plant identification for commercial purposes, please see our commercial guidelines and policies page.